husarion/ur-docker/README.md

 ## [UR3](./demo/ur3/)

-Docker image is utilized to run or simulate the Panther robot equipped with a UR3 manipulator.
+This Docker image allows you to run or simulate the Panther robot equipped with a UR3 manipulator.
 Moveit Wizard Manager can be used to create a [custom package](#customize-your-moveit_config-package-optional) based on [ur3_moveit_config](https://github.com/husarion/ur_ros/tree/main/ur3_moveit_config), making it possible to personalize robot setup.

 ## [UR5e-custom](./demo/ur5e-custom/)

-Run or simulate the Panther robot equipped with a UR5e manipulator, Velodyne Puck LiDAR, and Realsense d435i camera.
+With this Docker image, you can run or simulate the Panther robot equipped with a UR5e manipulator, Velodyne Puck LiDAR, and Realsense d435i camera.
 Moveit Wizard Manager can be used to create a [custom package](#customize-your-moveit_config-package-optional) based on [ur5e_moveit_config](https://github.com/husarion/ur_ros/tree/main/ur5e_moveit_config), making it possible to personalize robot setup.

 > **Note** 💡
 >